 How do investment funds work?

-On the other hand, Accumulation funds automatically reinvest your profits to acquire more shares in the fund.
-This means your stake in the fund increased, and your profit should rise exponentially over time as long as the fund performs well.
+Accumulation funds automatically reinvest your profits to acquire more shares in the fund.
+This means your stake in the fund increases, and your profit should rise exponentially over time as long as the fund performs well.

 Are income or accumulation funds safer?

-All investments inevitably involve some risk: profit cannot be guaranteed, and the value of the fund can increase or decrease.
-Their intrinsic risk is almost equal since the safety of your money essentially depends on what the fund invests in.
+All investments inevitably involve some risk.
+Profit cannot be guaranteed, and the fund’s value can increase or decrease.
+The intrinsic risk of these types of funds is almost equal since your money’s safety essentially depends on what the fund invests in.

 Both accumulation and income funds restrict your risk by pooling your money with other investors.
 This raises their purchasing power so the fund can invest in a wider range of assets.